jay-tux/nexion/player/world_fow_cities.md

  Majority | ![lightfoot] (mostly local farmers and officials) Minorities | ![stout] (artificers), ![hill] (miners), ![bugbear] (slaves) Crime rates | Low apart from the few bugbears who try to break free or steal to buy themselves free.
- Religion | ![todo]: Artrane keeps a lot of control over Raphoe, including its religion (halfling religion)
+ Religion | Votthoboveigh: Artrane keeps a lot of control over Raphoe, including its religion

 ### Navan ![grandf]
 Navan is an impenetrable fortress, home to most of Nexion's hobgoblins.
 The city itself is Spartan with few to no decorations, parks, gardens or the likes.
 Even the palace of the ruling chieftain is built in undecorated sandstone.
 A few sculptures of war heroes stand on the large, open squares.
 Each neighborhood has its own barracks with permanent garrison.